StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/scripture-is-clear-that-we-are-to-honor-and-obey-our-parents.md

 <!-- --- -->

-### Some direct quotes from scripture: obeying parents
+### Some direct quotes from scripture: obeying parents {#some-direct-quotes-from-scripture-obeying-parents}

 {{< subjects >}}
 <a href="/subject-index/#parents-obeying-scripture-about">Parents > Obeying > Scripture about</a>